-Customers may opt out of EBCE's Demand Response Pilot at any time.
+Customers may opt out of EBCE's Demand Response program at any time.

 j.
 Interaction with Other PG&E Demand Response Programs: Customers on a PDP rate may participate in a day-of dispatchable demand response program as established in D.09-08-027.
 If a NEM customer is on PDP, the customer cannot participate in a third party Demand Response program unless it ceases to be a PDP customer.
 If a third party signs a NEM customer up under Rule 24 at the CAISO, the customer is automatically removed from PDP.

-Customers on EBCE's Demand Response Pilot will not be on PDP.
+Customers on EBCE's Demand Response program will not be on PDP.